 For many patients, getting institutionalized at an asylum such as Broadmoor marked the end of their useful lives.
 But not Minor.
-From the solitude of his cell in Broadmoor’s Cell Block Two, he’d become the most productive and successful outside contributor to the most comprehensive reference book in the English language: The Oxford English Dictionary.
+From the solitude of his cell in Broadmoor’s Cell Block Two, he’d become one of the most important outside contributors to the most comprehensive reference book in the English language: The Oxford English Dictionary.

 There was a time when William C. Minor did not see phantoms lurking in his bedroom, a time when he did not soothe his paranoia with the reassurance of a loaded pistol.
 He had been a promising Yale-trained surgeon who loved to read, paint watercolors, and play the flute.
 That began to change, however, in 1864, when he visited the front lines of the American Civil War.

 The Battle of the Wilderness may not have been the most famous or decisive battle of the war, but it was one of the most haunting to witness.
 Soldiers did more than bleed there—they burned.